efe96238/genre-predictor/README.md

 4. Click **Predict** to see genre probabilities

 ## Notes
+- The CNN is trained with the GTZAN dataset
 - The backend runs locally as part of the app
 - No data is uploaded or sent over the network
 - Older experimental versions are kept in the `old/` folder for reference

+## Future Plans
+- Train it with a more accurate, bigger dataset for better results

 ## License
 MIT